aramis-lab/clinicadl/docs/Train/ROI.md

 - `--visualization` (bool) if this flag is given, inputs of the train and the validation sets and their corresponding reconstructions are written in `autoencoder_reconstruction`.
-Inputs are reconstructed based on the model that obtained the best validation loss.
+Inputs are reconstructed based on the model that obtained the [best validation loss](./Introduction.md#model-selection).

-??? note "Model selection"
-    The selection of a best model is only performed at the end of an epoch (a model cannot be selected based on internal evaluations in an epoch).

 ### Outputs